-During the 2022 Financial Year, the Group directly employed 233 people.
+As at 30 June 2023, the Group directly employed 234 people.
 Our people are vital to our success, and we are committed to creating a workplace where all people can thrive.
 Coopers respects our employees' right to freedom of association and enterprise bargaining.